 This shows how the average basket on this segment has changed between the selected period and the same previous period (P-1).

 The revenue generated in euros on this segment and the percentage that it represents in the total revenue of the selected audience.

 This shows how the overall revenue on this segment has changed between the selected period and the same previous period (P-1).

 The difference between the conversion on this segment and the overall conversion.

 Modify table settings

-To further personalize your Insights page and identify the segments you are interested in, you can change the view of the audience segmentation table by clicking on this icon:
+To further personalize your Audiences page and identify the segments you are interested in, you can change the view of the audience segmentation table by clicking on this icon:

 A pop-in will open.
 Rearrange the columns by selecting and dragging them, change the data to display, add new columns, or delete columns.
 Don’t forget to validate so that your changes are applied to the table!

 At the top of the table, click on one of the arrows to the right of a column heading to rank segments from largest to smallest (bottom arrow) or smallest to largest (top arrow) based on the data in that column.